openhwgroup/cva6/RESOURCES.md

 and predictability features built around Cheshire and CVA6.

 **AlSaqr** ([repository](https://github.com/AlSaqr-platform/he-soc/tree/master))
-is as ecure system for Nano-UAV navigation based on CVA6 and Culsans.
+is as secure system for Nano-UAV navigation based on CVA6 and Culsans.

 ### Designs (ASIC) and chiplets